YDJ00/sec-ETL-pipeline/Readme.md

 * **Microsoft Power BI**
 * **Amazon QuickSight**

+---

+## Acknowledgements

+The detailed comments throughout the Python source code were generated with the assistance of Google's Gemini to enhance readability and explain the implementation.
 These tools have built-in connectors for Amazon Athena, allowing you to create rich, interactive dashboards directly from your cloud data lake.